 Check out these top tips to help keep clients, happy, engaged and most of all, booked back in.

-The aim is always to make the client book the next service before leaving the salon, as it eliminates the chance of them forgetting your and going elsewhere.
+The aim is always to make the client book the next service before leaving the salon, as it eliminates the chance of them forgetting you and going elsewhere.
 If you’re in their calendar, they’re more than likely coming back.

 Successful salon owners focus attention on returning clients to help increase sales.
 A higher salon client retention average naturally translates to a better reputation and increased revenue.

 When the client books the next appointment in advance, it offers operational benefits too.
 It helps you see a clear picture of your future work schedule, often a week or so in advance.
-Also it helps you and your stylists’ meet the targets efficiently.
+Also, it helps you and your stylists’ meet the targets efficiently.

 Clients rebooking can be done in-salon at the end of the appointment or online.
 Some businesses also take bookings over the phone appointments, but online software tends to be easy to manage and more efficient.